top of page

 Our Safeguarding Children Policy

-Coulsdon Athletic Football Club are committed to providing a safe and friendly environment for our players and support the Football Associations Respect Campaign, who have adopted a new endorsement to present the Respect message.
+Coulsdon Athletic Football Club are committed to providing a safe and friendly environment for our players and support the Football Association's Respect Campaign, who have adopted a new endorsement to present the Respect message.

-Some examples of how the players environment becomes hostile;
+Some examples of how the players' environment becomes hostile :-

-• Persistent Dissent to the referee, this is often picked up by players who are following their parents lead.
+• Persistent Dissent to the referee - this is often picked up by players who are following their parents' lead.

-• Confrontation with the opposition supporters often then picked up by the players of both sides, which then leads to disciplinary issues on the field of play.
+• Confrontation with the opposition supporters is often then picked up by the players of both sides, which then leads to disciplinary issues on the field of play.

 • Players being singled out by supporters who chastise them.

-These are just a few of the issues that can change the environment at a match or cause distress to the players, there are many others.
+These are just a few of the issues that can change the environment at a match or cause distress to the players, but there are many others.

-Having been involved in youth football for many years the Club Officials are aware that issues can erupt very quickly at matches, it might be a mistake by one of the match officials or a clumsy challenge by a player.Instead of fuelling the issue we could all calm the situation down through doing something Positive perhaps asking the aggrieved person to calm down, let the referee or the team coach deal with the issues.
-This is all very well but what if it is the opposition that are at fault, we should take note of the circumstances and report them to the Club.
-If you would prefer you can report them to the Clubs Child Welfare Officer Derek Harris.
+Having been involved in youth football for many years the Club Officials are aware that issues can erupt very quickly at matches.
+It might be a mistake by one of the match officials or a clumsy challenge by a player.
+Instead of fuelling the issue we could all calm the situation down through doing something positive - perhaps asking the aggrieved person to calm down, letting the referee or the team coach deal with the issues.
+This is all very well but what if it is the opposition that are at fault?
+We should take note of the circumstances and report them to the Club.
+If you would prefer you can report them to the Club's Child Welfare Officer.

-Lets all try to improve the match day experience at our Club.
+Let's all try to improve the match day experience at our Club.

 Regards,